-The resultant in a Woven Fabric and variations are made to make different types of woven fabrics.
+The result is a woven fabric, and variations are made to create different types of woven fabrics.

 Some general properties of woven fabrics are as follows: